 Programs and Events

 - Restock the Garden Shed fundraiser to help the Giving Garden replace the items stolen recently from the garden’s shed.
-The garden coordinators would welcome donations of used garden equipment or tools, or monetary donations.
+The garden coordinators would welcome donations of used garden equipment, tools or monetary donations.
 You may also view the list of items stolen.

 Learn More About the Master Gardener Program: